 - Help kids identify their “why”

 - Write this down so you can refer to it in the future.
+This letter to future self is a great activity to predict and identify future goals.

 - Consider all aspects: wellbeing, social-emotional, development, personal interests, etc.